 The beach itself is rocky but the energy on this beach is truly contagious and makes it worth visiting.
 There are plenty of flat rocky surfaces around the bay to spread your towels and sunbath.
 St. Peters Pool is a great alternative to some of the tourist beaches in Malta and gives you a real taste of how the locals like to spend their summer on the beach.
 One of the downsides is that there are no facilities nearby so you have to come prepared.

-Getting here: The best way to reach St. Peters Pool is with a car alternatively, If you want to make the trip traditional locals run trips in their fishing boats from Marsaxlokk to St. Peters pool regularly.
+The best way to reach St. Peters Pool is by a car alternatively, If you want to make the trip traditional locals run trips in their fishing boats from Marsaxlokk to St. Peters pool regularly.

 Best for: Snorkelling, Swimming, Picturesque Scenery

 Ghasri Valley also known as Wied il-Ghasri is a picture perfect narrow creek located on the coast of Gozo.
 Wied il-Ghasri is the hidden gem of Gozo, the beach is tucked in between impressive high cliffs and can be reached via a narrow staircase.
 It is a small beach but the calm crystal clear water hosts plenty of marine life making it a perfect spot for snorkelling.
 The popular cathedral cave ( also known as the blue dome ) commences from this spot.

 The surrounding areas of Ghasri Valley are also worth exploring, it is a great place for country walks or bike ride.
 Just over a mile from Ghasri Valley are 350-year-old rock-cut saltpans which are simply scenic and worth a visit.
 If you are lucky you could spot the locals harvesting salt from the pans during the summer months.